rahilmalik/Automatic-Thematic-Analysis/README.md

-# Thematic-Analysis
+# Automated Thematic-Analysis
-Trying to Automate thematic analysis Using BERT for Text classification and BERTopic for Topic Modelling
+Automating the process of thematic analysis Using BERT for Text classification and BERTopic for Topic Modelling.